artcuddy/project3-enigma/README.md

 ### Heroku

-The project was deployed via [Heroku]( https://id.heroku.com/login), and the live link can be found here: [ENIGMA – Code Breaker](https://enigma-code-breaker.herokuapp.com/)
+The project was deployed via <a href="https://id.heroku.com/login" target="_blank">Heroku</a>, and the live link can be found here: <a href="https://enigma-code-breaker.herokuapp.com/" target="_blank">ENIGMA – Code Breaker</a>

-This project was developed utilising the [Code Institute Template]( https://github.com/Code-Institute-Org/python-essentials-template).
+This project was developed utilising the <a href="https://github.com/Code-Institute-Org/python-essentials-template" target="_blank">Code Institute Template</a>.
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.

 Before deploying to Heroku pip3 freeze > requirements.txt was used to add pyfiglet and termcolor imports for deployment.